ccy7701/pf-visualiser/docs/spec-history.md

 The right column shall include:

+* one active visualisation pane
-* a COH trend chart
+* a visualisation selector
-* an income-versus-expenses chart

-Mobile optimisation is not required for this module.
+* previous/next rolling-window controls
+* context-specific controls for unpaid accrual and expense-pie value mode

+The layout collapses responsively at narrower viewport widths.

 ### 3.2 Month Window